wireservice/csvkit/docs/tutorial/getting_started.rst

 Description
 ===========

 There is no better way to learn how to use a new tool than to see it applied in a real world situation.
-This tutorial will explain the workings of most of the csvkit utilities (including some nifty tricks) in the context of analyzing a dataset from `data.gov <http://data.gov>`_.
+This tutorial will explain the workings of most of the csvkit utilities (including some nifty tricks) in the context of analyzing a real dataset from `data.gov <http://data.gov>`_.

 The dataset that I've chosen to work with is recipients of United States Department of Veteran Affairs education benefits, by state and year.
-For those who are unfamiliar, these are individuals for who the US government is paying to attend school as a benefit of their serving in the military (or, in some case, close relatives of those who have served).
+For those who are unfamiliar, these are individuals whom the US government is paying to attend school as a benefit of their having served in the military (or, in some case, having had a close relative who served).
 We will be working with `2009 <http://www.data.gov/raw/4029>`_ and `2010 <http://www.data.gov/raw/4509>`_ data.

+I strongly encourage anyone reading this tutorial to work through the examples, however, if you really want to cut to the chase you can see the final script for the entire tutorial at `this gist <https://gist.github.com/924589>`_.

 Getting the data
 ================